tothaval/FlatShareCC_MVVM/README.md

 		-> setup a new flat, setup a rent, leave BillingPeriod empty -> the youngest Rent data will be used for calculation of currentRent

+-> Settings
+	->show Settings window
+	-> Background, Foreground, FontFamily and FontSize can be set

 !!! data will not be saved nor loaded in the current build !!!